 Why Accessibility Audits Matter for Your Bottom Line

 The alternative carries steep costs.
-Settlement amounts for ADA website compliance law suit settlement amounts can range from $5,000 to $20,000, though legal fees often push total costs beyond $40,000.
+Settlement amounts for ADA website compliance settlement can range from $5,000 to $20,000, though legal fees often push total costs beyond $40,000.

 Small businesses and freelancers, don’t have that kind money to spare.
 That money is better invested proactively in accessibility.